 Q: Does the FSBA Office advise the community when the team completes the Master Board Program?

 A: YES.
-Press releases are sent to newspapers that are in circulation within the community.
+Press releases are sent to newspapers that are in circulation within the community and an FSBA Consultant or the Director of Leadership Services presents the Master Board plaque at a regularly scheduled board meeting.